eonx-com/easy-monorepo/packages/EasyActivity/docs/activity-log-entry.md

   - `ActivityLogEntry::ACTION_DELETE` (i.e. `delete`): Delete subject
   - `ActivityLogEntry::ACTION_UPDATE` (i.e. `update`): Update subject
 - `actorId`: An optional identifier for an actor in the application.
-- `actorName`: An optional nam for an actor in the application.
+- `actorName`: An optional name for an actor in the application.
 - `actorType`: A mandatory actor type.
 The actor type could be a `user`, `provider`, `customer`, `jwt:provider`, `api_key:customer`, or something similar in an application.
 The default value is `ActivityLogEntry::DEFAULT_ACTOR_TYPE` (i.e. `system`).